Rekha Sharma

 Rekha Shanti Sharma is a Canadian actress of Indo-Fijian descent, best known for her role as Tory Foster on Battlestar Galactica (2006–2009), and Ellen Landry on Star Trek: Discovery.

 Career

 Sharma began her acting career in her 20s.
 She has stage experience but also appeared in television series such as Da Vinci's City Hall, House M.D., The Lone Gunmen, Smallville, Supernatural, John Doe, Dark Angel, The Twilight Zone, Sanctuary, Hellcats, The Listener, Star Trek: Discovery, Battlestar Galactica, and the 2009 re-imagined television series of V.

-She also appeared in the films The Core, Tasmanian Devils, and Aliens vs. Predator: Requiem.
+She has also appeared in the films The Core, Tasmanian Devils, and Aliens vs. Predator: Requiem.